Comparisons13 min read

 • Premium: ~$350/mo (10,000 contacts) — multivariate testing, advanced segmentation, priority support

-Mailchimp is cheaper at lower contact counts, no question.
-But the per-feature gating means you often need a higher tier than you'd initially expect, which quietly erodes that cost advantage.
+Mailchimp is cheaper at lower contact counts, hands down.
+But because features are gated behind higher tiers, you often end up paying more than expected, which quietly erodes that cost advantage.

-Best for: Early-stage ecommerce stores, small businesses, content creators, and anyone who values ease of use over depth.
+Best for: Starting-out ecommerce stores, small businesses, content creators, and people who value simplicity over advanced features.

 Feature-by-Feature Breakdown: Klaviyo vs Mailchimp for Ecommerce